 Around a decade later, Gibson electronics engineer Seth Lover perfected the PAF humbucker design.
 Initially appearing on lap steels, the new pickup was first seen on such iconic guitars as the Les Paul Model and ES-175 from 1957.

 With such a rich history of innovation, Gibson has returned time and again to these winning pickup designs when building guitars.
-Now, the firm has launched their very own Pickup Shop, offering a broad choice of options across three Collections: Historic (opens in new tab), Original (opens in new tab) and Modern (opens in new tab).
+Now, the firm has launched their very own Pickup Shop, offering a broad choice of options across three Collections: Historic, Original and Modern.

 In time-honored tradition, Gibson’s hand-built pickups feature bespoke magnets (carefully magnetized at the Pickup Shop); maple wood spacers; high-quality cover materials; and four- or two-conductor wiring.